Gangrene Treatment Without Surgery for Saving Limbs and Restoring Life

 • Fournier’s gangrene

-Fournier’s gangrene is a gangrene that involves genitals and usually affects men though women can get it too.
+Fournier’s gangrene is a gangrene that involves the genitals and usually affects men, though women can get it too.
 The cause is an infection in the urinary area or urinary tract.

 • Meleney’s gangrene or progressive bacterial synergistic gangrene